-- Postponing the 1 April premium increase for six months
+- Postponing 1 April premium increases for 6 months (until 1 October 2020)

-- Cover for COVID-19 for all members with hospital cover
+- Cover for COVID-19 admissions for all members with hospital cover

-- Cover for a range of telehealth services
+- Cover for a range of additional telehealth services through Extras cover

 How can you support me if I’m experiencing financial hardship due to COVID-19?